 If you have broken electronics, here are seven places where you can sell those.

 If you have electronics you don't need, try to sell it on Gazelle.
 Much like Decluttr, they will give you a price for your electronics based on the condition of your item and then give you a pre-paid mailer to send it in.
 If you opt for an Amazon gift card, they'll even add 3% to your price.

-This online platform and app connect buyers and sellers of all things fine fashion.
-List items in less than a minute and use Poshmark's pre-paid shipping labels for ultimate convenience.
+This online platform and app even has “Posh Parties” where you can list items together with friends.
+List items in less than a minute and use Poshmark's prepaid shipping labels for ultimate convenience.

 Here's our full review of Poshmark.

 Are you looking for a less creepy alternative to Craigslist?
 OfferUp could be for you.
 This app lets you buy and sell items in your local area.
-It's perfect if you hate printing shipping labels!
-The OfferUp platform gives users profiles, ratings, and transaction history.
-As the largest mobile marketplace in the U.S., OfferUp is a great place to sell your collection of fanny packs (I'm not here to judge).
+It's perfect if you can’t or don’t want to mail your stuff.

 5. Facebook Groups & Marketplace

 If you're like me, you're on social media for several hours a day.
 Why bother navigating to another app when you can sell directly from Facebook?
 Local Facebook Groups connect you with people who are potentially interested in your goods.